 Throughout history, there have been theories that one hemisphere dominates creative thinking.
 For instance, Roger Sperry proposed each has distinct functions and right hemisphere dominance results in higher creativity.

 But research since then has shown that true creativity comes from interaction between both hemispheres.
-It’s a dynamic process, involving different regions in both.

-Exploring the functions of the left brain
+Exploring the Functions of the Left Brain

-The left brain is known for its analytical and logical capabilities.
-It is responsible for language processing, calculations, and problem-solving.
-It also controls the right side of our body, allowing precise movements and tasks requiring fine motor skills.
-It aids in understanding and interpreting information, as well as communicating effectively.
+- It also controls the right side of our body, allowing precise movements and tasks requiring fine motor skills.

-The left brain is linked to our memory formation and retrieval: research has shown it stores and retrieves factual information.
 To demonstrate its power, consider Anne Sullivan and Helen Keller.
 Sullivan was able to teach Keller sign language by stimulating her left brain’s language centers.

-Exploring the functions of the right brain
+Exploring the Functions of the Right Brain

-Music and rhythm?
+- Music and rhythm?
 Of course!
 The right brain is the master of melodies and harmonies.
 Studies even show a link between musical intelligence and math, so it seems the right brain is good at math too.

 Savita Srivastava is a great example of the power of the right brain.
 After a stroke at 66, she discovered her talent for painting through her fully functioning right brain.
 Her artwork was beautiful – colour contrasts and abstract patterns!